tcotten-scrypted/network-simulator-random-assignment/README.md

 - `run_frame`: Executes a single frame of task distribution and workload reduction.
 - `simulate_task_distribution`: Runs the full simulation and calculates performance metrics.

-The difference between iterations and frames:
+The difference between frames and iterations:
-- frames represent a new workload added to the network (based on the specified capacity) after a reduction in completed tasks
+- frames represent a new aggregate workload added to the network (based on the specified capacity) after a reduction in completed tasks
 - iterations repeat the entire simulation and average the results

 ## AI Attribution